nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to find a contact based on input details
 2. contHACKS shows a list of contacts that match input details

-Use case ends.
+Use case ends

 **Extensions**
 * 1a.
 There are no contacts that matches the input details
     * 1a1. contHACKS displays an empty list<br />
-    Use case ends.
+    Use case ends

 * 1b.
 User finds by name
     * 1b1. contHACKS displays a list of contacts with names that match the input<br />
-    Use case ends.
+    Use case ends

 * 1c.
 User finds by module code
     * 1c1. contHACKS displays a list of contacts that are tagged with the module code<br />
-    Use case ends.
+    Use case ends

 * 1d.
 User input details in a wrong format
     * 1d1. contHACKS shows an error message<br />
-    Use case ends.
+    Use case ends

 **Use case: Updating a contact**